ErikBjare/KnowTree/README.md

 **Update 4:** Got a Twitter ad for Pluralsight, apparently a long-time player in the technology learning market.
 They seem to have some sort of progress system but I've yet to try it.
 Should probably sign up for a trial and check it out.

 [Someone on HN posted a lecture search engine](https://news.ycombinator.com/item?id=14484549).
-Interesting stuff for sure, highly relevant (but we might want to go for curated/contributor style adding of learning resources instead of crawling the web to start with, leads to higher quality information).
+Interesting stuff for sure, highly relevant (but we might want to go for curated/contributor style adding of learning resources instead of crawling the web to start with, leads to higher quality information, but that could also be solved with ratings).

 Also found [Learnodoro](learnodoro.com) ([The creators Twitter](https://twitter.com/learnodoro)).
 Not entirely sure what the angle is but seems like he is planning some kind of progress system as well.